Introduction

 Launched in 2023 by the Diversity in Tunnelling (DiT) Subcommittee, this initiative was created to inspire and empower industry members, providing opportunities to develop new skills, gain confidence, and accelerate career growth through mentorship.

 Now in its third year, the 2025 Mentor Alliance is a collaborative effort between the ATS DiT and Young Members, with expert guidance from Patricia Kaziro, Director at Impact Business School.
 As the program’s learning design and diversity, equity and inclusion partner, Impact Business School co-designs the program and facilitates Learning and Development forums, focusing on leadership, professional growth, and sustainability education.
 This ensures that mentees gain actionable insights for inclusive, forward-thinking leadership within the tunnelling industry.
-The program is also proudly supported by the Australian Geomechanics Society (AGS) NSW Chapter.
+The program is also proudly supported by the New Zealand Tunnelling Society (NZTS), Papua New Guinea Tunnelling Society (PNGTS) and Australian Geomechanics Society (AGS) NSW Chapter.

 Why Join the Mentor Alliance?